richard-lane/dk3pi/efficiency/README.md

 It then uses the above methods to estimate the efficiency using the truth- and MC-level datasets.

 Finally, it reweights the "real" data using these efficiencies, and creates plots of the original + reweighted distributions.

+Oh btw you'll need to install some python libraries